Human-Centered AI & Appearance

 🔹AI will increasingly influence how humanity is seen, interpreted, and responded to.

-🔶The question is no longer whether these systems will shape human experience, but whether they will do so with depth, dignity, and contextual understanding.
+🔶The question is not whether these systems will shape human experience.
+They already do.
+The question is whether they will do so with dignity, contextual understanding, and the capacity to see human appearance in all its variation — without defaulting to erasure.

 TAP is not building technology instead of people-centered work.